 We are used to a linear economy (or waste model).
 We buy it, use it and throw it away.
 These are the steps that consumers see.
 There are two steps before buying it that we generally are oblivious to.
 The actual model is: Take, Make, Buy, Use, Throw Away.
 We take a closer look at the environmental impacts of each of these linear steps below.

 The goal of these groups is to make as much money as possible at any cost.
-Consequently, 10% of the mining there is done in small-scale mines, with dangerous working conditions.
+Consequently, 10% of the mining there is done in small-scale mines with dangerous working conditions.
 Some 100,000 cobalt miners in the DRC use hand tools to dig hundreds of feet, with little planning and fewer safety measures.
 The lack of safety precautions frequently causes injuries or death.
 Amnesty International has reported that child labor is widespread.
-Below you can see that the main locations of the mines coincides with the most fighting.
+Below you can see that the main locations of the mines coincide with the most fighting.
 The mines are a valuable resource that must be protected and worked to reap the wealth they hold.

 “Conflict minerals,” defined by the US legislation, currently include tantalum, tin, tungsten, and gold, all metals collectively referred to as 3TG minerals.
 The internationally recognized Organisation for Economic Co-operation and Development (OECD) published the Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas.
 This document classifies all minerals as conflict, not just 3TG.
 3TG minerals are essential in manufacturing various devices, including mobile phones, laptops, and computers.